designstem/projects/triangles/index.md

   ## Geometry behind the nesting box

-  ~For designing and building a solid polyhedral object you have to:~
+  ~For designing and building a solid polyhedral object, you must:~

 </div>